SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed Amp Kits for Daily-Driver Systems

 A daily-driver SoundQubed system may use a smaller 8 gauge or 4 gauge amp kit when the amplifier’s current demand and cable length allow it.
+A practical daily system should still be wired cleanly and safely.

 • Correct power-wire size